Al2Klimov/check_systemd_needrestart/README.md

 To check whether a non-container host should be rebooted, use this plugin together with [check_linux_newkernel].

+## Demonstration

+1. `$ docker run -itp 8080:80 grandmaster/check_systemd_needrestart`
+2. Open http://localhost:8080 and navigate to the (only) service

 ## Usage

 The [plug-and-play Linux binaries]